develop¶

 4. **At fast-path entry (zero flags):** `current_phase="fast-path"`,

-`remaining_gates` = the lighter-floor scalar from `derive_remaining_gates`
+`remaining_gates` = the lighter-floor scalar from the same derivation

 (`"code review\ngreen-mirage"` plus `"test suite"` when `tests_exist`, else the